 Technical SEO - non-Google posts

-Beginners Guide to Link Building by Paddy Moogan - the same guy who wrote the book below..
+Beginners Guide to Link Building by Paddy Moogan - the same chap who wrote the book below..

-Three excellent posts by Julie Joyce: The Seven Golden Rules of Link Building Revisited, How To Build Relationships And Links For Your Business (Cool interview with Ronell Smith over on Authority Labs) and (new to this resource page) How Can Link Builders Keep Learning? which includes links to link-building and SEO blogs.
+Three excellent posts by Julie Joyce: The Seven Golden Rules of Link Building Revisited, How To Build Relationships And Links For Your Business (Cool interview with Ronell Smith over on Authority Labs) and How Can Link Builders Keep Learning? which includes links to link-building and SEO blogs.

 Panguin Tool - log-in via Google Analytics and see which update may have hit your (or your clients) website.